PacktPublishing/Consuming-Python-APIs-with-React/README.md

 ### Technical Requirements
 This course has the following software requirements:<br/>
-This course has the following software requirements:

 ●	An editor like Atom, Sublime Text or Visual Studio Code

-This course has been tested on the following system configuration:
+### This course has been tested on the following system configuration:

 ●	OS: Windows 10